 He had a quiet day at home, complete with much walking, playing and hugging.
 He's quite huggable, and the kids seem all too willing to wrap their arms around him whenever the urge strikes.
 Works for me.

 We took him to the groomer tonight.
 He was so matted that he needed to be shaved almost down to his skin in some places.
 The groomer was the sweetest, kindest lady you'd ever hope to meet, and she worked over him for two hours to get every last knot out of his fur.
-What emerged was a beautiful gray and white dog who looked light years removed from the scraggly thing we welcomed home last night.
+What emerged was a beautiful gray and white dog who looked light years removed from the scraggly black-tinged thing we welcomed home last night.
 For fun, take a look at yesterday's entry

 I can't understand how someone can bring home a beautiful purebred dog and then not care for him for months on end.
 Part of me wants to be upset at the lack of care and attention he seems to have had in his previous life.
 Then again, I know nothing about these people's situation.
 Maybe they wanted to, but couldn't for whatever reason.
 Life isn't always as simple as a game of chess, and decisions aren't always binary, logical, or contained within a 64-square grid.
 Either way, it's not my place to judge.

 My only accountability is to ensure this dog is cared for, is loved, and becomes an integral part of our family.
 I'm sure we'll muck up here and there: this is, after all, the first dog I've ever owned.